LTER-LIFE/FDFDT-Manual/04-Describe-data.Rmd

 **For tabular data**:

 In addition to providing metadata at the dataset level, as listed above, it is recommended for tabular data to provide a [data dictionary](#data-dictionary) (sometimes called a codebook).
-A data dictionary provides the meaning of the columns and values in your data files.
+A data dictionary provides the meaning of the columns and values in your data files [@Buchanan_2021].
 It serves as a reference guide for people who want to reuse your data, as it improves the interpretation and understanding of the data.

 For data stored in a relational database, the data dictionary is an active document, meaning that it is updated whenever the tables and columns in the database change.
 In most other cases, data dictionaries are static documents that need to be created manually.
 When you do so, describe: